 Voltage: 110 – 120 V AC 60 Hz

 - Medical Grade H13 Filters (higher rated than True HEPA) 99.9% particle removal.
 H13 True HEPA is considered medical grade air...

 - Cleans a room up to 1,600 sq ft in one hour, 840 sq ft in 30 minutes, 420 sq ft in 15 minutes (CADR 330)

-- Tempered Glass panel (like your cell phone, easy to clean, won't scratch like cheap plastic models), 4 fan speeds, 8 hr timer, night...
+- Tempered Glass panel (like your cell phone, easy to clean, won't scratch like cheap plastic models), sleep and 3 fan speeds, 8 hr...

 - Genuine Medify Replacement Filter: B07MTQFFNT, 110 Volt units, USA registered Lifetime Warranty

-Medify Ma-40 is a sleek and modern air purifier with true HEPA filtration technology.
-The compact body is made with high-quality plastic with a glossy finish.
-It feels so premium by touch.
+Medify Ma-40 2.0 is a sleek and modern air purifier with H13 true HEPA filtration technology.
+The compact body is made with high-quality plastic with a glossy finish, which feels very premium by touch.

-Backside: On the backside, there is a large air inlet, the particle sensor, and a handle.
+Backside: On the backside, there is a large air inlet and a carrying handle.
 Air inlet has a removable cover for filter installment.
-The particle sensor is also covered, which is removable for maintenance.
-As the filters come as a set, it is very convenient to install or replace the filter set.
+As the filters included in a single package, it is very convenient to install or replace the compact filter.

 The left and right sides are flat.
 It stands on four small feet.

 - Medify MA-112 2.0 Review (airflow: 560 CFM)